awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

   PS > Uninstall-Module -Name AWSPowerShell -AllVersions PS > Install-Module -Name AWSPowerShell
   ```
-+ If you installed by using the `.msi` package installer:
++ If you installed by using the `.msi` package installer or by using a downloaded ZIP file:

-  1. Download the most recent version of the MSI package from [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.
-Compare the package version number in the MSI file name with the version number you get when you run the `Get-AWSPowerShellVersion` cmdlet\.
+  1. Download the most recent version from the [Tools for PowerShell](https://aws.amazon.com/powershell/) web site\.
+Compare the package version number in the downloaded file name with the version number you get when you run the `Get-AWSPowerShellVersion` cmdlet\.

   1. If the download version is a higher number than the version you have installed, close all Tools for Windows PowerShell consoles\.

-  1. Install the newer version of the Tools for Windows PowerShell by running the MSI package you downloaded\.
+  1. Install the newer version of the Tools for Windows PowerShell\.

 After installation, run `Import-Module AWSPowerShell` to load the updated cmdlets into your PowerShell session\.
 Or run the custom AWS Tools for PowerShell console from your **Start** menu\.